 - Remember radio?
 You can tune in to 107FM at the circuit and listen to commentary in English or Arabic.

 - Many hotels run a free or paid shuttle bus to the track.
 Booking into one of these makes getting to the Grand Prix a doddle.

 - Thirsty?
 It can get dry in the desert but the Gulf Air Hospitality Tent is here to help.
 This is the only place at the circuit serving alcohol and while tickets don’t come cheap at 50 dinar its a relief just to get out of the heat and enjoy some air-con.
 You don’t have to miss a thing either as all track sessions are broadcast on screens within the lounge.

-The weather is usually very hot and dry.
+The weather in Bahrain is usually very hot and dry.
 Slap on some factor 50 and a floppy hat and you’re good to go.

 I’m Danny, an incurable Formula 1 fan for over 30 years and founder of The F1 Spectator.
 My aim is to inform and inspire, arming you with helpful tips and advice for your next F1 trip.